dzucconi/glass-cube/README.md

 # glass-cube

 Generate [Runtypes](https://github.com/pelotom/runtypes) from JSON responses, merge Runtypes, and generate code from Runtypes.
+Use it to generate a comprehensive Runtype for a given API response by reducing Runtypes from disparate API responses.

 ## Getting Started